-All students are required to provide documentation that they have health insurance by Orientation Week and maintain active and current health insurance while enrolled in the duration of the program.
+All students are required to provide documentation that they have health insurance by New Student Orientation Week and maintain active and current health insurance while enrolled in the duration of the program.
 Students must comply with all University deadlines and processes established by West Coast University for the effective and efficient management of health insurance coverage requirements pertaining to their enrollment at West Coast University.

 In collaboration with the University, the OEE provides and maintains professional liability insurance for all students participating in their Experiential Education programs.
-The Office of Experiential Education provides the Facility with written confirmation that each student being provided with training at said Facility is covered by said professional liability insurance.
+The OEE provides the clinical partner with written confirmation that each student being provided with training at said clinical partner facility is covered by said professional liability insurance.